 An assessment of the Barents Sea stock of Pandalus borealis was performed based on the logistic stock-recruitment function and Bayesian inference.
 Fishery effect was modelled explicitly while other mortality was included implicitly in the parameter for overall realised population growth rate, r.
-Work to include also an explicit predation effect by cod is in progress.

-Estimated stock biomass has increased since 2004 following a recruitment pulse.
-Biomass is well above its maximum sustainable yield level (B{MSY}) and mortality by fishery is well below the value that maximizes yield (F{MSY}).
-The median estimate of the maximum annual production surplus, available to the fishery (MSY) was 176 ktons.
-However, this estimate had wide confidence limits and the right-hand side of the posterior for MSY was sensitive to the prior used for K (carrying capacity).
-Analyses using different K-priors showed that the MSY has a more than 95% chance of being above the recent advised maximum annual catch levels of 40-50 ktons.
+There is a high probability that the stock biomass is above its maximum sustainable yield level (B{MSY}) and mortality by fishery is well below the value that maximizes yield (F{MSY}).
+The mode of the estimated distribution of the maximum annual production surplus, available to the fishery (MSY) was at 100 ktons.
+However, this estimate had wide confidence limits.